notiz-dev/notiz/content/blog/tailwindcss-purge-optimize-angular-for-production.md

 };
 ```

-To take advantage let's migrate our example from above with `purge` as an array to an object using `content` for your template paths.
+Too use the object syntax for the `purge` option add the template paths to the `content` option

 ```js
 module.exports = {